MarcelMeurer/Project-MySmartScale/README.md

   - -data as the data endpoint
   - -portal website for configuration
 - some other resources supporting the deployment

+#### Create the Azure AD service principals

+#### Configure the Azure resources with the service principals

+Starte the Project MySmartScale portal and configure the basics

 ### Worker Agent